jorgenskogmo/shoelace/docs/getting-started/usage.md

 ## Differences from Native Elements

 You might expect similarly named elements to share the same API as native HTML elements.
 This is not always the case.
-Shoelace components **are not** designed to be one-to-one replacements for their HTML counterparts.
+Klik components **are not** designed to be one-to-one replacements for their HTML counterparts.

 For example, `<button>` and `<klik-button>` both have a `type` attribute, but it does different things.
 The former controls whether the button submits a form and the latter controls the button's appearance.